Research Grant Announcement

 - Here you can find a list of Frequently Asked Questions.

-- Funds will be released to the investigator in their entirety, contingent upon Institutional Review Board approval, unless stipulations are placed on the disbursement by the HOPA Foundation Research Panel in its review of the application.
+- Funds will be released in two $25,000 instalments to the investigator in their entirety, over a two year period, and contingent upon Institutional Review Board approval, unless stipulations are placed on the disbursement by the HOPA Research - Basic & Translational Sciences Committee in its review of the application.

-- The awardee is required to submit a report of progress every six months to the HOPA Foundation Board Chair.
+- The awardee is required to submit a quarterly report of progress to Sarah Tiwana,

 - The awardee is expected to present the results of their research at the HOPA annual meeting.
 This presentation is expected to occur no later than two years after the release of the research funds.
 The results of the study are expected to be submitted for publication in a peer-reviewed biomedical print or online journal.
-The HOPA Foundation is to be acknowledged in any presentation or publication for its support of the research.
+The Hematology/Oncology Pharmacy Association is to be acknowledged in any presentation or publication for its support of the research.

-- All unused funds remaining from the grant 24 months after the disbursement must be returned to HOPA.
-The investigator may petition the HOPA Foundation for an extension for use of the funds.
+- All unused funds remaining from the grant 48 months after the disbursement must be returned to HOPA.
+The investigator may petition the HOPA Research - Basic & Translational Sciences Committee for an extension for use of the funds.
 This request for an extension must be made at least six months before the expiration of the grant.